 Bubbles and Rompers

-Bubbles and rompers are the alternative to dresses for litttle girls, and every bit as dressy.
+Bubbles and rompers are the alternative to dresses for little girls, and every bit as dressy.
 No diaper cover required.
 Also appropriate for boys!

 AKA shortalls.
 Jon Jons are like classy short overalls for Southern baby boys.
 Worn with or without a shirt underneath, they are a one-piece outfit with buttons on the shoulder.

-Appliqué is what Southern mamas can get away with when their boys outgrow Jon Jons, which happens around age 3, according to my observations.
+Appliqué is what Southern mamas can get away with when their boys outgrow Jon Jons, which happens around age 3, according to my personal experience.
 It’s the fabric sewn on another fabric in a shape like an animal.
 Example: the whale shirt on the boy.
 (Isn’t he the cutest?)

 Tasteful monograms add a Southern accent to any item of clothing in your child’s wardrobe.
 A casual t-shirt, pair of seersucker shorts, plain Jon Jon, or simple dress are the perfect candidates to be kissed with a monogram.
 Cece Dupraz, a luxe monogram company (founded by THE most stylish friend I’ve ever met!) has an excellent monogram ettiquette guide to determine the order and design of a monogram.